r2munz/r2munz.github.io/_posts/2023-06-01-All-the-roads-lead-to-Rome.md

 set interfaces ethernet eth3.102 firewall in modify PBR set interfaces ethernet eth3.103 firewall in modify PBR set interfaces ethernet vtun0 firewall in modify PBR

+commit; save
 ```

 ### OpenVPN Server

+Setting up an OpenVPN server at the edge of the network is something very convenient.
+First of all because your router is going to be likely always on, so you don't need to power up a separated device to achieve that role and he is going to take care of the computational effort of encrypting/decrypting the traffic through the tunnel.
+The most obvious reason though, is that you'll be able to access you local devices and services remotely.
+This will probably help you get around some stupid password sharing policies set up by streaming companies.
+I have created my personal PKI (Private Key Infrastructure) on my RasPi by means of the [easy-rsa][easy-rsa] bundle.
+So I created my CA (Certificate Authority) through which I can sign, renew and revoke requests.
+Certificates will be then used to compile ovpn profiles to be installed in the devices that will be allowed to connect to my OpenVPN server.

 ### Conclusion